eason-zhan/eason-zhan.github.io/_posts/2024-03-11-jumbled-protocol-buffer-message-layout.md

     repeated int64 acc_bucket  = 13;
 }
 ```
-One day, I need to optimize this message and delete its hour statistics data `hour_*` fields.
+One day, It needs to modifiy this message and delete its hour statistics data `hour_*` fields.
 I did expect that these deletions would be a memory and CPU save operation.
-However, the server has a CPU hotspot for accessing the stats message.
+However, the server had a CPU hotspot for accessing the stats message.

 ```protobuf
 // After remove the `hour_*` fields